NovaStar Program Reference / Data Import / nsrecdata-log-buffer-refile

 Troubleshooting

-Use the --debug
+Use the --debug and --nofile parameters to troubleshoot

 and review the temporary files used to process the buffered log data.